 Have you ever exfoliated your lips?
 Well, ladies (and gents), today is the day to raid the kitchen for a simple DIY sugar lip scrub.
-In under 5 minutes you can exfoliate dry skin and enjoy soft, kissable lips all day.
+In under 5 minutes, you can exfoliate dry skin and enjoy soft, kissable lips all day.

-Honey Sugar Lip Scrub
+Honey Sugar DIY Lip Scrub Recipe

 - 2 teaspoons sugar